silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/04_Rendering_Templates.md

 ```

 > [!WARNING]
 > A common mistake is trying to loop over an array directly in a template - this won't work.
-You'll need to wrap the array in some `ViewableData` instance as mentioned above.
+You'll need to wrap the array in some `ModelData` instance as mentioned above.